 Abbie Eaton is focused as much on her Rebelleo Racing project as her racing.
 “It’s a platform that we want to help others get into motorsport,” she says.
 “The accessibility of motorsport is getting worse and worse, and it means that only the few that are wealthy enough can enter the sport.
 We’ve teamed up with Global Karting League, an electric kart championship, and you can do a season in that for £3000.
 Compare that to mainstream karting, you’re looking at the same cost to do Carrera Cup nowadays.
 So we want to partner up with these kinds of organisations and give back to motorsport and try to make it more accessible to people from all backgrounds.”

-Josh and Abbie tied for fifth place in the Pro-Am division of Carrera Cup.
+After the season finale, Josh and Abbie tied for fifth place in the Carrera Cup Pro-Am division.
 Josh put in a string of consistent finishes, while Abbie scored a groundbreaking first overall Carrera Cup win for a female driver in a sodden Silverstone race.
 By his own expectations, Toby had a tough season in the top-tier RS Pro division of the Sprint Challenge, finishing the season seventh in the points.
 Though he was battling back from an enormous crash the previous season.

 Talking with Josh, Abbie, Toby (and James) has provided a huge amount of food for thought.
 Like them, I have no money to draw on and pay my own way through racing.
-Relying on the kindness of other people to put me in their car might yield one or two drives a year, which isn’t the best way to get good at something.
+Relying on the kindness of other people to put me in their car might yield one or two drives a year, but that’s not the best way to get good at something.
 So, if I’m going to pursue racing, I need to do it seriously.
-I better price up a season in Sprint Challenge and make a start on my pitch deck…
+I better price up a season in Sprint Challenge and make a start on my sponsor presentation…